 Not every run needs evaluation.
 Filters let you target specific traffic:

-This lets you create separate judges for different scenarios.
-A support agent handling both billing and technical questions might need two judges with different criteria and filters, rather than one blended evaluation.
+That lets you create separate judges for different scenarios.
+A support agent handling both billing and technical questions might need two judges with different criteria and filters instead of one blended evaluation.

 Quality Alerts